jcrawford/jcrawford.github.io/content/posts/2025/06/the-science-behind-perfect-pasta-making-48.md

 ---
-slug: "the-science-behind-perfect-pasta-making-48"
+slug: the-science-behind-perfect-pasta-making-48
-title: "The Science Behind Perfect Pasta Making"
+title: The Science Behind Perfect Pasta Making
+excerpt: >-
-excerpt: "Explore the fascinating world of pasta making and discover how it can transform your approach to food.
-Learn practical tips and insights from experts."
+  Explore the fascinating world of pasta making and discover how it can transform your approach to food.
+Learn practical tips and insights from experts.
-featuredImage: "/images/content/the-science-behind-perfect-pasta-making-48/featured.jpg"
+featuredImage: /images/content/the-science-behind-perfect-pasta-making-48/featured.jpg
-category: "food"
-tags: ["food", "cooking", "nutrition", "dining"]
+tags:
+  - food
+  - cooking
+  - nutrition
+  - dining
-author: "joseph-crawford"
+author: joseph-crawford
-publishedAt: "2025-06-10"
+publishedAt: '2025-06-10'
-updatedAt: "2025-06-10"
+updatedAt: '2025-06-10'
 ---

 In today's world, pasta making represents more than just a trend—it's a fundamental shift in how we approach food.
 Understanding the nuances and deeper meaning behind this concept can transform your perspective and enrich your experience.